HUNT Price Reaches $0.40 on Major Exchanges (HUNT)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-HUNT’s genesis date was March 5th, 2018.
+HUNT launched on March 5th, 2018.
 HUNT’s total supply is 198,912,688 tokens.
+The Reddit community for HUNT is https://reddit.com/r/steemhunt and the currency’s Github account can be viewed here.
+HUNT’s official Twitter account is @steemhunt and its Facebook page is accessible here.
 HUNT’s official message board is news.hunt.town.
 The official website for HUNT is token.hunt.town.
-HUNT’s official Twitter account is @steemhunt and its Facebook page is accessible here.
-The Reddit community for HUNT is https://reddit.com/r/steemhunt and the currency’s Github account can be viewed here.

 Buying and Selling HUNT

-It is usually not currently possible to purchase alternative cryptocurrencies such as HUNT directly using US dollars.
-Investors seeking to acquire HUNT should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HUNT using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as HUNT directly using US dollars.
+Investors seeking to trade HUNT should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HUNT using one of the exchanges listed above.

 new TradingView.widget( { “autosize”: true, “symbol”: “HUNTUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );